 - Joint pain.

-Treatment for Chronic Hepatitis B and C
+Treatment for Chronic Hepatitis

-Hepatitis B, Hepatitis C, and Long Term Disability
+Hepatitis and Long-Term Disability

 Definition of Disability